-Each country has its own Private International Law rules, but a significant portion of sources of PIL are international treaties and, more increasingly, EU regulations.
+Each country has its own Private International Law rules, but a significant portion of sources of PIL are international treaties and, in this region, EU regulations.
 Private International Law has become even more significant as a result of increasing integration within the European Union and because of globalization and increased mobility of people.

 This course in particular focuses on the European perspective of Private International Law.
-Hence it includes: 1. an examination of the general structure, main doctrines, principles and topics (family law, goods, contractual/non-contractual obligations) of PIL from the EU perspective; 2. an introduction to the most important EU-regulations, such as the Regulation 593/2008 on the law applicable to contractual obligations, Regulation 864/2007 on the law applicable to non-contractual obligations, Regulation 2201/2003 on jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility and Regulation 4/2009 on jurisdiction, applicable law, recognition and enforcement of decisions and co-operation in matters relating to maintenance obligations, as well as some key international treaties on Private International Law.
+Hence it includes: 1. an examination of the general structure, main doctrines, principles and topics (family law, goods, contractual/non-contractual obligations) of PIL from the EU perspective; 2. an introduction to the most important EU Regulations, such as the Regulation 593/2008 on the law applicable to contractual obligations, Regulation 864/2007 on the law applicable to non-contractual obligations, as well as some key international treaties on Private International Law.
 3. an overview of the historical development of Private International Law.